AI Readiness Audit AI readiness audits start at $3,500

 • You want a generic AI strategy deck with no data review

-• You need a custom LLM app built immediately regardless of data quality
+• You need a custom LLM app built immediately regardless of CRM or warehouse quality

 • You already have clean, governed, trusted data and just need implementation hands